 In all honesty, there really isn’t a machine on the market that could handle all that.
 That’s why our recommendation would be to get a set of adjustable dumbbells like these:

 Dumbbells can be used to exercise your whole body by doing movements like squats, Romanian deadlifts, lateral raises and bent over rows.
-I have a whole dumbbell workout explained here.
+I have a whole dumbbell workout for seniors explained here and I also give some tips for training with dumbbells in the article Hand Weight Exercises For Seniors [With Tips].

 Best home exercise machine for cardio